WIZnet-ioNIC/WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/README.md

 4. Reset your board.

-5. Configure the UDP multicast test using the Hercules program.
+5. Configure the UDP multicast receiver test using the Hercules program.
 Open UDP with the previously configured multicast address and port, and send a message.

 ![][link-test_using_the_Hercules]

-6. If the UDP multicast example works correctly on the Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2, or W5500-EVB-Pico2, you will be able to check the network information of the respective board and see the messages sent by the source with membership to the multicast address.
+6. If the UDP multicast receiver example works correctly on the Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2, or W5500-EVB-Pico2, you will be able to check the network information of the respective board and see the messages sent by the source with membership to the multicast address.

 ![][link-connect_to_UDP_multicast_receiver]